 A Musical Christmas

 But "Angels Sing" is a movie of little things such as a cast which features many musicians and singers all of which bring a smile to your face especially when you have Lyle Lovett as an enthusiastic neighbour who loves Christmas.
-But then there is also the fun side of the movie such as Michael coming off his bike when riding through the woods he has to swerve to avoid a reindeer which in turn brings him to a house which the mysterious and quirky Nick offers him.
+But then there is also the fun side of the movie such as Michael coming off his bike when riding through the woods as he has to swerve to avoid an unexpected reindeer which in turn brings him to a house which the mysterious and quirky Nick offers him.
 But then there is the writing and this is filled with witty lines which simply bring a smile to your face but also actors who have those rich voices which you could listen to all day long.

-What this all boils down to is that "Angels Sing" isn't a movie which will surprise you when it comes to the story but it is one which constantly make you smile with a perfectly picked cast and some wonderful writing which lifts this from being only an okay Christmas movie to something the whole family will enjoy.
+What this all boils down to is that "Angels Sing" isn't a movie which will struggle to surprise you when it comes to the story but it is one which constantly make you smile with a perfectly picked cast and some wonderful writing which lifts this from being only an okay Christmas movie to something the whole family will enjoy.